Comfort food, the Italian way.

 - Roll to close with the help of the parchment paper or aluminum foil.

-- Over medium - high heat, prepare a large cast iron pan with extra virgin olive oil until hot then roll out the polpettone from the paper to the pan carefully.
+- Over medium-high heat, prepare a large cast iron pan with extra virgin olive oil until hot then roll out the polpettone (or meatloaf) from the paper to the pan carefully.
 Brown all sides.

 - Transfer the saucepan in the oven.
 After cooking for 15 minutes, pour the wine then cook for another 15 minutes or until the sauce is reduced by half.